-2- The absolute approach to pro-poor growth:
+2-The Absolute Approach to Pro-poor Growth:

-The results of this type of analysis are given in Table 8.
+The results of this type of analysis are given in Table 7.
 Note first that if one takes an absolute approach to pro-poor growth, when a change in the poverty line is considered as being endogenous, there is now both a "pure growth" as well as a "pure inequality change" effect.
-Such a result was expected because equal additions to all incomes induce indeed a translation of the income distribution and as a consequence of its median, but the poverty line, defined as being equal to half the median, will now reveal different amounts of poverty2.
-Let us take a look, for example, at the period 2003-2004.
-The FGT index rose by 15.5%.
-The relative approach to pro-poor growth had indicated (see, Table 7) that this was only the consequence of inequality change while the absolute approach (see, Table 8) shows that the "pure growth" effect should have led to a decrease in poverty but the impact of (absolute) inequality change was much stronger and of opposite direction (this was a period of growth and hence the incomes of rich people increase, in dollar terms, more than those of poor people).
-So here again we see an important difference between what one may conclude on the basis of a relative and an absolute approach to inequality.
+Such a result was expected because equal additions to all incomes induce indeed a translation of the income distribution and hence of the median and since the poverty line is defined as being equal to half the median, the data will now reveal different amounts of poverty5.
+Let us take a look, for example, at the period 2003-2004 during which the FGT index rose by 15.5%.
+The relative approach to pro-poor growth indicates (see, Table 7) that this was only the consequence of inequality change while the absolute approach shows that

-2 This is simple to show in the case where poverty is measured via the headcount ratio.
+5 This is simple to show in the case where poverty is measured via the headcount ratio.
 Assume, for simplicity, three incomes equal respectively to 100, 300 and 600.
 The poverty line will be equal to 150 and hence a third of the individuals will be poor.
 Assume now equal additions of 200 to all incomes.
-The new distribution is {300, 500, 800} and the new poverty line is 250, so that no individual is poor.
+The new distribution is $\{300, 500, 800\}$ and the new poverty line is 250, so that no individual is poor.